Drake & Josh: Production

 Drake Bell and Josh Peck had previously acted together on The Amanda Show, created by Dan Schneider.
 Bell and Peck's differing personalities inspired Schneider to create a new show starring them as characters with traits similar to their own.
 An unaired pilot episode featured Stephen Furst as Walter Nichols, although he was busy with another project when Drake & Josh was picked up as a series, and Jonathan Goldstein was cast in the role instead.
 A house in Los Angeles' Encino neighborhood was used for exterior shots of the family's home, while interior scenes were shot on a sound stage at the Nickelodeon on Sunset studios in Hollywood.
-As of January 2005, Tribune Studios in Hollywood was also used as a filming location.
+Tribune Studios in Hollywood was also used as a filming location.

 Production was suspended in late December 2005, after Bell's injury in a car crash, prior to which he had filmed three episodes of the fourth season.
-Filming resumed in March 2006.
-The following month, Nickelodeon greenlit an additional seven episodes for the fourth season, and Bell and Peck also signed on to direct several episodes.
-With the extended season, filming was now expected to continue through July 2006.
+Bell's accident was the result of a driver falling asleep at the wheel and colliding head-on with Bell's 1966 Mustang, which had no seat belts or airbags, resulting in extensive facial injuries.
+Filming resumed in March 2006 with the episode "My Dinner with Bobo".
+The following month, Nickelodeon greenlit an additional seven episodes for the fourth season, and Bell and Peck signed on to direct several episodes.
+With the extended season, filming continued through July 2006.
 According to Schneider, the show ended due to a collective decision from the creative forces behind the show.

-The profession of the family's mother and her name are never revealed on the show, although Schneider had written dialogue into the series finale that would have revealed her name as Audrey and her profession as a catering business.
+The profession of the family's mother is never revealed on the show, although Schneider had written dialogue into the series finale that would have revealed her profession at a catering business.
 The scene was filmed, but Schneider ultimately chose to remove it during editing.
 Schneider said, "On the one hand, I thought it was funny to finally reveal it, so casually, in the very last episode – there was something ironic about that.
 But then I decided that, because fans always seemed to have fun trying to figure it out (what 'Mom's' name and job were), it would be better to 'keep the bit going' for eternity, by never revealing it in any episode."

 Release

 Broadcast

 Drake & Josh aired on Nickelodeon and premiered in the United States on January 11, 2004.
 The final episode aired on September 16, 2007.
-After the series ended, reruns aired occasionally on TeenNick until 2022.